jderiz/BindingGYM/README.md

 ### Add your dataset to benchmark

-Put the file with DMS fitness into `BindingGYM/input/Binding_substitutions_DMS`, then add the PDB file to `BindingGYM/input/structures` and DMS info to `BindingGYM/input/BindingGYM.csv`.
+Put the file with DMS fitness into `BindingGYM/input/Binding_substitutions_DMS`, then add the PDB file to `BindingGYM/input/structures` and the DMS info to `BindingGYM/input/BindingGYM.csv`.
 Please refer to our data file for the specific format.

 ### Add your method to zero-shot benchmark

 Creat your method folder in the `BindingGYM/baselines`.
-If it is a sequence model, suggest refer to `BindingGYM/baselines/esm`, and `BindingGYM/baselines/protein_mpnn` for structure model.
+If it is a sequence-based model, suggest refer to `BindingGYM/baselines/esm`, and `BindingGYM/baselines/protein_mpnn` for structure-based model.

 Then add the batch prediction code to `BindingGYM/modelzoo`.
-The sequence model please refer to `BindingGYM/modelzoo/esm2`, and `BindingGYM/modelzoo/proteinmpnn` for structure model.
+The sequence-based model please refer to `BindingGYM/modelzoo/esm2`, and `BindingGYM/modelzoo/proteinmpnn` for structure-based model.

 ## Resources
 The dataset is deposited at https://zenodo.org/records/12514160